tech-otaku/macos-desktop/BIG-SUR.md

 __Not for use with multiple Desktops (Spaces) or in a dual-display environment.__

+## Valid Options

+All valid options and their corresponding data are stored in the file `options.json`.
+To list these options for Big Sur use the following:

+- unsorted in the order they appear in `options.json` use `[python] ./options.py --version big-sur`

+- sorted by `category` use `[python] ./options.py --sort category --version big-sur`

+- sorted by `name` use `[python] ./options.py --sort name --version big-sur`

+- sorted by `option` use `[python] ./options.py --sort option --version big-sur`

 ## Tests

-The `set-desktop-big-sur-tests.sh` script in the `Big Sur Tests` directory executes `set-desktop-big-sur.sh` a given number of times (the default is 5 if omitted), each time passing it an option or filename randomly selected from `desktop-images.txt`.
+The `set-desktop-big-sur-tests.sh` script in the `Big Sur Tests` directory executes `set-desktop.sh` a given number of times (the default is 5 if omitted), each time passing it an option or filename randomly selected from `desktop-images.txt`.

 The intention is to document the state of the `data` and `preferences` tables in the `desktoppicture.db` database after each iteration.
 Output is written to `set-desktop-big-sur-tests.txt`